mapbox/mapbox-unity-sdk/README-AR.md

 ### DeviceLocationProvider

 You will need to experiment with various `DesiredAccuracyInMeters` and `UpdateDistanceInMeters` settings.
-I recommend keeping your update distance on the higher side to prevent unnecssary alignment computation.
+I recommend keeping your update distance on the higher side to prevent unnecessary alignment computation.
 The tradeoff, of course, is that you may begin to drift.
-Which value you use depdends entirely on your application.
+Which value you use depends entirely on your application.

 ## Limitations